sjhloco/update_mgmt_acl/README.md

 ## Input File

 The input file is list of ACLs with each ACL having a name and an ACE list of dictionaries.
-The ACE dictionary keys are the permissions (*remark*, *permit* or *deny*) and the values the source addresses (*x.x.x.x* (will be /32), *x.x.x.x/x* or *any*).
+The ACE dictionary keys are the permissions (*remark*, *permit* or *deny*) and the values the source addresses (*x.x.x.x* (a /32), *x.x.x.x/x* or *any*).
 The destination is implicitly the device as the ACL is for SNMP or SSH access to the device the ACL is applied on.

 ```yaml
 acl: